umayrh/umayrh.github.io/_posts/2020-01-11-like-as-not.md

 * Type 3: two apparently unconnected meanings are given simultaneously
 * Type 4: alternative meanings combine to make clear a complicated state of mind in the author
 * Type 5: a fortunate confusion
-* Type 6: what is said is contradictory or irrelevant  and the reader is forced to inevnt interpretations
+* Type 6: what is said is contradictory or irrelevant  and the reader is forced to invent interpretations
 * Type 7: full contradiction, marking a division in the author's mind

 (W. Empson, 1949.)